 *depending on the waiting time at the ferry

-In case you miss the Samburu turnoff: there is another dust road from Mariakani to Kinango - a bit shorter, but less scenic.
+In case you miss the Samburu turnoff: there is another road from Mariakani to Kinango - a bit shorter, but not tarred at all.

 google calculations differ slightly from personal readings

 If you want to combine your ride down to the coast with a short safari, think about a stopover in the Tsavo West National Park.
 Our suggestion are KITANI BANDAS, a remote place facing Mount Kilimanjaro.
 You branch off at Mtito Andei, and it is an hours drive from the gate to these well kept self catering bandas.
 The use of the pool, gym and WIFI in neighboring Severin Safari Camp is included, you can also eat in the restaurant there.
 Bookings: email@example.com

 If you do not bring along that much time, or if you want to avoid the park fees, drive a bit further than Voi.
 You branch off in Maungu and after 10 km you reach the private ROCK SIDE CAMP with its scenic views of the Sagala Plains and the Taita Hills.
 You get good value including full board and a breathtaking panorama from the top of the rock itself (provided you climb up).
 You can stay for just a night - but you might opt for a second one. . .

 Generally open from October until Easter.
 Additional opening dates depending on demand - please enquire.

 We charge € 70 (kids € 35) per person/ per night incl. half board (pls. see "rooms + rates").

 COVID update: All our staff are vaccinated.
 With free standing bungalows and a maximum of a dozen guests, social distancing is no problem on our 2 acre property with 100 meters beachfront.

 Minimum stay is 2 nights; for your safety we do not accept visitors from outside in the restaurant.